 I was rejected from med school 5 times before I got in.
 I wrote 6 admission tests and took 1 gap year.
 This year I won an award for Excellence in Medicine.
 It’s never too late to succeed.
 Don’t give up.

-Yes, top-tier schools like Harvard, Stanford, and Princeton let students take a gap year before enrollment.
-Colleges just adjust their enrollment forecasts and housing allocations when students defer admission.
+Top-tier schools like Harvard, Stanford, and Princeton let students take a gap year before enrollment by adjusting enrollment forecasts and housing allocations when students defer admission.

 These schools know that when students complete meaningful experiences like volunteering, internships, or cultural immersion programs during their gap year, they tend to return with demonstrated academic motivation, as evidenced by higher first-year GPAs and participation in major-relevant activities.
 This helps them care more about their classes and learn more, no matter what they’re studying.